SikanderBinMukaram/SimpleSlam/README.md

-# SimpleSlam
+# Simple Slam
-Visual Slam implementation for practise.
+Visual Slam implementation for practice.
 Used orb features (Akaze can also be used) as sift feature extraction was slowing down the process.

 ## Built With
 * [Python3](https://www.python.org/download/releases/3.0/)